home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/test-before-setup.md

 ---
-title: "Check during integration initialization if we are able to set it up correctly (IQS007)"
+title: "Check during integration initialization if we are able to set it up correctly"
 related_rules:
   - runtime-data
 ---